 • Add potatoes, water and stir well.
 Press cancel and close lid with vent in sealing position.

-• Start on Manual/Pressure Cook mode at high pressure for 1 minute.
-When the pressure cooker beeps, press cancel and quick release the pressure manually.
+• For instant pot, start on Manual/Pressure Cook mode at high pressure for 1 minute.
+When the pressure cooker beeps, press cancel and release the pressure manually.

 • Start the instant pot in Sauté mode.
 Add yogurt while stirring.
 Keep stirring gently until the curry comes to a boil in about 3 minutes.
 Then turn off the pressure cooker.
 Add salt to taste and stir it.